Artificial Intelligence and Execution Control

 If these conditions cannot be proven:

-execution does not occur
+execution should not occur

 This applies equally to AI-enabled decisions across lending, contracts, infrastructure, and access.